 Renewable power generation has grown in the UK from 3% of energy supply in 2000 to currently more than 20%.
 With the ongoing retirement of high carbon sources of generation, this proportion is set to increase to more than 30% (see the graph below).
 The Government has committed to closing all coal-fired power stations by 2025, while new gas and nuclear generation is at least 10 to 15 years from coming online.

 As the UK’s power generation mix shifts away from fossil fuels and becomes increasingly reliant on renewable sources, energy supply becomes more irregular: wind is an intermittent source, while solar energy is generated predominantly in the summer months, when least required.
 Balancing supply and demand is consequently an increasingly challenging, yet vital component of the energy supply market.

-The UK energy market is experiencing reducing capacity margins, i.e. the difference between peak electricity demand and the capacity available to meet this.
+The UK energy market is experiencing reduced capacity margins, i.e. the difference between peak electricity demand and the capacity available to meet this.
 For last winter, National Grid had forecast a buffer of just 6%, equivalent to 3GW, although the mild weather alleviated any operational pressure on the system.
-Continuing high renewable deployment rates, the planned closure of coal generation and the aging condition of a substantial part of the UK nuclear industry, combined with expected delays in the delivery of flagship nuclear projects, suggest that operating challenges will worsen.
+Operating challenges are expected to increase in the UK nuclear industry.
+Continuing high renewable deployments, the planned closure of coal generation and the aging condition of a substantial part of the UK nuclear industry all contribute to the UK nuclear industry challenges.